Alumni

 Tania Allard

-Tania left RSE Sheffield for a Research Associate/Research Software Engineer position at the University of Leeds.
+Tania left the RSE Sheffield team in 2018 for a Machine Learning Engineer position at Hello Soda.
 She has a PhD in computational nanomechanics at the University of Manchester where she focused on the multi-scale modelling of biological and biocompatible materials.
 She is part of Open Dream Kit (a Horizon2020 project), which focuses on the set up of Virtual research environments.
 Her interests include data science/engineering, reproducible research and supporting research teams to develop and optimise complex data analysis workflows.
 Also, she is actively involved in community building, mentoring, and scientific outreach activities within and outside the University of Sheffield.

 She is an accredited Software Carpentry and Data Carpentry instructor.